Hulme Hall, Manchester

-Hulme Hall is a traditional University of Manchester hall of residence situated at the Victoria Park Campus in Rusholme, Manchester, housing 300 students.
-It has a range of facilities including the John Hartshorne Centre: a 300 seat lecture theatre with attached seminar rooms; a library; Junior Common Room and study spaces; music room; old dining hall; the Victoria Park bar; and chapel.
+Hulme Hall is a traditional hall of residence at the University of Manchester situated at the Victoria Park Campus in Rusholme, Manchester.
+It houses 300 students and has a range of facilities including the John Hartshorne Centre: a 300 seat lecture theatre with attached seminar rooms; a library; Junior Common Room and study spaces; music room; old dining hall; the Victoria Park bar; and chapel.

 The hall is the oldest student accommodation in Manchester, founded in association with Owens College.
 It was named after the Lancashire lawyer and landowner William Hulme whose Hulme Trust funded the Hall's foundation.
 It is a Grade II listed building.
-Along with Dalton-Ellis Hall, Ashburne Hall, and St. Anselm Hall, Hulme is one of the four remaining traditional collegiate halls of residence at the University of Manchester.
+Along with Dalton-Ellis Hall, Ashburne Hall, St. Anselm Hall, and Woolton Hall, Hulme is one of the five remaining traditional collegiate halls of residence at the University of Manchester.
 The hall is currently made up of a Junior Common Room of undergraduates, though formerly was home to a Senior Common Room.

 History

 The present-day University of Manchester has its roots in Owens College.
-As the academic profile of the college grew students began coming from outside Manchester, which led to increased need for halls of residence to be attached to the college.
-These had first been suggested in 1856 to promote discipline, but nothing came of this until 1869, when several meetings were held between figures of Manchester’s intellectual and philanthropic class with the end of establishing a Church of England hall of residence.
+As the academic profile of the college grew, students began coming from outside Manchester, which led to increased need for halls of residence to be attached to the college.
+These had first been suggested in 1856 to promote discipline, but nothing came of this until 1869, when several meetings were held between figures of Manchester's intellectual and philanthropic class with the end of establishing a Church of England hall of residence.
 The leaders of this project were Manchester MPs Sir William Houldsworth and Hugh Birley, though they were joined by philanthropist Richard Copley Christie and then president of Owens College Joseph Gouge Greenwood.
 Today these founders can be found in the names of various accommodation blocks at Hulme Hall.
-These men appealed to the Hulme Trust, a charity established in 1691 by William Hulme for assistance, however the trust was unable to provide.
+These men appealed to the Hulme Trust, a charity established in 1691 by William Hulme, for assistance; however the trust was unable to provide.

-The hall opened at 174 Plymouth Grove in 1870, however due to its financial situation was short lived and closed in 1876.
+The hall opened at 174 Plymouth Grove in 1870, but was short-lived for financial reasons, and closed in 1876.
 This was the first hall of residence opened in connection to Owens College, and one of the first outside Oxford and Cambridge in the country.
 The hall was a private entity separate to the then Owen's College, with funds provided by Sir William Houldsworth, a prominent Manchester businessman, and the Hulme Trust, and was administered by a board of governors.
 Membership initially was for male students at Owens College, and later the University of Manchester.
-In 1886 the hall reached an agreement with the Hulme Trust providing £1,000 a year, half of which was to be spent on scholarships, and the hall - now named Hulme Hall - was opened to students.
+In 1886 the hall reached an agreement with the Hulme Trust providing £1,000 a year, half of which was to be spent on scholarships, and the hall – now named Hulme Hall – was opened to students.

 In 1933 a short history of Hulme Hall's first incarnation was written by then warden Thomas Nicklin, and published by the Oxford University Press.